Landscaping Insurance: You Reap What You Sow

 Employment Practices Liability Insurance

 Employment practices liability insurance assists your business in covering legal expenses for lawsuits filed by your employees.
-When an employee feels their legal rights as an employee have been violated and they sue your business, an employment practices liability policy will cover the costs.
+Furthermore, when an employee feels their legal rights as an employee have been violated and they sue your business, an employment practices liability policy will cover the costs.

 Claims such as the following will be covered: